Client ResourcesCase StudyWorking with Clients

 Does the Prototype Have to Look Exactly Like the Final Product?

 No rule says you must build a prototype that looks exactly like the final product.
-Sometimes it's easier to build something that looks nothing like the final product.
+Sometimes, creating something that looks nothing like the final product is more effortless.

-If you're building a prototype for an app that doesn't yet exist, it's a good idea to use a mockup to demonstrate how your app works.
+If you're building a prototype for an app that doesn't yet exist, using a mockup to demonstrate how your app works is a good idea.
 This way, you'll have a way to test different functions and features without building the entire app.

 Sometimes, it's easier to make a prototype for a specific product.
-Keep the following in mind if your prototype is for a specific product.
+Keep the following in mind if your prototype is for a particular product.

 You should only make a prototype if the product is still in development.
 This means there is little chance of a final product being delayed, so it's safe to start making a prototype.